-“Hartman Foundry, Metal works and Smithy,” Ezekiel strode across the space, his heavy leather apron across his chest and scored and burnt with a generation of work.
-Wade’s hand disappeared into Ezekiel’s own and for a moment Wade thought the man was going to crush his fingers.
+“Hartman Foundry, Metal works and Smithy,” Ezekiel strode across the space, his heavy leather apron across his chest scored and burnt by a generation of work.
+Wade’s hand disappeared into Ezekiel’s own, and for a moment, Wade thought the man was going to crush his fingers.

 “Ha.
 You’ll do,” Ezekiel laughed.
 Whatever he had found in Wade’s grip, it seemed to have passed his test.

 “So this is him.
 I remember him.
 Didn’t take my advice, did you?”
 Hartman said.
-He was a man with good humor it appeared, although Wade could detect a simmering intensity underneath it all.
+He appeared to be a man of good humor, although Wade could detect a simmering intensity underneath it all.

 “No, I guess I didn’t.
 But I’m here to work out what is going wrong on the railway, and that’s what I intend to do,” Wade said casually.
-He glanced around the foundry, seeing a dark, smoky atmosphere were difference forges glowed a dim cherry red, and were surrounded by apprentices.
-There was so much constant clanks and thumps and hammering in the room, that Wade had no fear that they would be overheard.
+He glanced around the foundry, seeing a dark, smoky atmosphere where different forges surrounded by apprentices glowed a dim cherry red.
+There were so many constant clanks, thumps and hammering in the room, that Wade had no fear that they might be overheard.

 “Well, what’s going wrong is that people are dying,” Ezekiel said at once.
 He nodded respectfully to Anna.

-“Mr Turner—Jacob—was a friend of mind.
+“Mr. Turner—Jacob—was a friend of mine.
 I’ve known him since he was child, and he was a good man.
 More than that, he was a careful man.
 I knew something was up when I heard this talk of Jacob doing something wrong or getting himself killed,” Ezekiel scowled.

 He was a man who wore his emotions plainly, and threw them out just as easily.
-As he talked, he grabbed a trolley of cooling metal components and drew it across the room, setting it on a table by the window.
+As he talked, he grabbed a trolley of cooling metal components and carried it across the room, setting it on a table by the window.

-“Anna said you might have heard something…” Wade suggested, earning another scowl from Ezekiel, who once again through a quick glance at Anna, as if confirming that it was safe to talk.
+“Anna said you might have heard something…” Wade suggested, earning another scowl from Ezekiel, who threw a quick glance at Anna, as if confirming that it was safe to talk.

 “It’s okay, ‘Zeke.
 He gets it,” Anna said.